sittimunirahar/nlp-training/README.md

 # nlp-training

-This repository is for training purpose of python's spacy
+This repository is for training purpose of python's NLP training using spacy

 Trainer: Mrs. Sitti Munirah bt Abdul Razak
 <br>Date: 6th December 2019 (Friday)